 1,001 Sayings and Deeds of the Prophet

-We now know from the sayings of Prophet that Allah projected visions of Heaven and Hell, which only His Messenger could see, at various times during the day, most often during eclipses; and that at night He took His Messenger on out-of-this-world tours of both places in palpable dreams.
+We now know from the sayings of Muhammad that Allah projected visions of Heaven and Hell, which only he could see, at various times throughout the day, often during eclipses; and that at night, He took His spokesman on out-of-this-world tours of both places in palpable dreams.

-Lahai is from what Islam calls the Time of Ignorance i.e. the time before Islam.
-Luhai had the temerity to free animals as offering to his god, as opposed to cutting their throats and letting them cruelly bleed to death as is the Muslim tradition.
+When people die, they are not sent to Hell or allowed into Paradise— the exception being martyrs in Allah’s Cause—but rather sink into a hole in the ground beneath where they died to await Judgement Day.
+In many of Muhammad’s visions including the following, however, he reports seeing an unbeliever burning in Hell instead of being tormented in his grave.
+Lahai, one such man, is from what Islam calls the Time of Ignorance, a time before Islam.
+Luhai had the temerity to free animals as offerings to his god, as opposed to cutting their throats and letting them bleed to death, as is the Muslim tradition.

 Once the sun eclipsed and Allah's Apostle stood up for the prayer and recited a very long Sura and then bowed for a long while and then raised his head and started reciting another Sura.

 Then he bowed, and after finishing, he prostrated and did the same in the second Raka and then said, "These (lunar and solar eclipses) are two of the signs of Allah and if you see them, pray till the eclipse is over.
 No doubt, while standing at this place I saw everything promised to me by Allah and I saw (Paradise) and I wanted to pluck a bunch (of grapes) therefrom, at the time when you saw me stepping forward.
 No doubt, I saw Hell with its different parts destroying each other when you saw me retreating and in it I saw Amr bin Luhai who started the tradition of freeing animals (set them free) in the name of idols."